 These earnings are subject to double taxation because the corporation itself must pay taxes before distributing dividends.

 Corporations work by creating a management structure that includes officers and directors, who are usually business employees.

 If the corporate structure fails, shareholders are protected from liabilities because they do not have management positions in the corporation.

 This business type is appropriate for companies with many investors seeking high control over company activities and management.

 The benefits of C corporations include:

 - Company profits are taxed only once at the corporate level; and,

 - Company shareholders cannot be held personally liable for company debts.

-However, corporations pay taxes on their net income after expenses and dividends received from other companies.
+However, corporations pay taxes on their net income after expenses and dividends are received from other companies.